-United States Regiments & Batteries > Pennsylvania
+United States Regiments & Batteries > Pennsylvania > 1st Regiment Pennsylvania Reserves

-(30th Pennsylvania Volunteer Infantry Regiment)
+(30th Pennsylvania Infantry Regiment)

 The 1st Regiment Pennsylvania Reserves was an infantry regiment that took part in the American Civil War from June of 1861 until June of 1864.
 It lost 6 officers and 102 enlisted men killed or mortally wounded and 2 officers and 64 enlisted men to disease.
+The regiment was organized as the 30th Pennsylvania Volunteers.

 From the regiment’s monument at Gettysburg: